 IIb-e.
 Conduct Discipline and Sanctions

 The student conduct process, which exists in order to maintain the safe and efficient operations of Illinois Tech and to aid in advancing its academic mission, is based on the assumption that disciplinary procedures, when required, should aim to be an educational process, while also maintaining the safe and efficient operations of Illinois Tech and protecting its community.
 Disciplinary sanctions are primarily imposed to help students develop individual responsibility and encourage self-discipline, to foster a respect for the rights of others, and to protect the rights, freedoms and safety of all members of the Illinois Tech community.
-Hearings or appeals processes are not courts of law and are not governed by criminal or civil court procedures; however, the processes aim to provide the timely, fair and impartial investigation and resolution of each matter.
+Hearings or appeals processes are not courts of law and are not governed by criminal or civil court procedures; however, the processes aim to provide for the timely, fair and impartial investigation and resolution of each matter.
 In adjudicating any alleged violation(s) of the Code of Conduct, the preponderance of the evidence standard is employed, meaning the facts and circumstances and reasonable inferences drawn therefrom indicate that it is more likely than not the violation occurred.
 The only process to which a student is entitled is the process provided for in this Student Handbook.
 However, because some violations of the Code of Conduct are also violations of the law, students may be accountable to both law enforcement agencies and Illinois Tech for their actions.
 Illinois Tech’s student discipline process will normally proceed notwithstanding any external civil or criminal proceeding.

-In an effort to encourage students to help one another by contacting the appropriate administrative department or authority in critical situations (Public Safety, Residence Life, Office of Student Affairs, Student Health & Wellness Center) or 911 Emergency Assistance, a student who seeks assistance for another student, who is experiencing a drug or alcohol emergency, will generally not be subject to disciplinary action by the Office of Student Affairs.
+In an effort to encourage students to help one another by contacting the appropriate administrative department or authority in critical situations (Public Safety, Residence Life, Office of the Vice Provost for Student Affairs, Student Health & Wellness Center) or 911 Emergency Assistance, a student who seeks assistance for another student, who is experiencing a drug or alcohol emergency, will generally not be subject to disciplinary action by the Office of the Vice Provost for Student Affairs.
 This provision applies only to individuals, not organizations.
 To be clear, this policy is not meant to promote unlawful drug or alcohol use among students.
 Rather, it is intended to provide a provision within the Code of Conduct to encourage responsible reporting to an appropriate authority when a student is in need of help.
 Accordingly, it is expected that any reporting will be done in good faith.
 Amnesty matters will be determined by the Dean of Students or designee.

 The Amnesty Policy acknowledges that as members of this community, students have a responsibility to each other.
 Therefore, students should directly seek medical assistance for another person (or for themselves) during an alcohol or other drug related emergency.
 In such an instance, the student who seeks medical assistance will not face disciplinary action for the mere possession or use of alcohol or drugs, if they remain with the individual until medical assistance arrives and the person can be assisted.
 In order to qualify under the Policy, the student, after securing medical assistance, must also contact the appropriate administrative department or authority.
 Depending on the facts and circumstances, a student who seeks medical assistance for another may be required to meet with a member of the Student Affairs staff and/or a counselor.
 As long as the student complies with all directives, they will not face disciplinary actions for the mere possession or use of alcohol and/or drug; failure to comply can result in the revocation of the amnesty and referral to the normal disciplinary process.